Glitter: Glitter in culture

 Glitter can be seen as a tool of fashion used by various subcultures, as it allows for a visible statement to be worn and seen on the body.
 This is because it has been theorized to be a "flickering signifier", or something that destabilizes known notions of popular culture, identity, and society.
 Glitter is associated with "fringe cultures", which often use excessive glitz and glamor (such as glitter) to evoke a deeper understanding between the relationships of commercialized popular culture and "high" culture, or "high-brow" art.

-Used by glam rockers, such as David Bowie, Gary Glitter and Iggy Pop, glitter is also used as a tool to help blur gender lines.
-This helped to create the more extreme "glitter rock" – an even more heightened version of glam rock.
+Used by glam rockers, such as David Bowie, Gary Glitter, Sons Of The East and Iggy Pop as a tool to help blur gender lines helped to create the more extreme "glitter rock" – an even more heightened version of glam rock.

 Glitter is also used by nail artists and make-up artists to make statements about femininity and beauty standards.
-The flashy, sparkling nature of glitter allows users to push standard ideas of beauty and what is and isn't considered "excessive" in terms of make-up.
+The flashy, sparkling nature of glitter allows users to push standard ideas of beauty and what is and is not considered "excessive" in terms of make-up.
 Glitter is usually associated with nightlife and not professionalism, but wearing it in different settings can push these boundaries.

-Because of its tendency to shed off of items it is applied to and stick onto unwanted surfaces, including skin, hair, and clothes, glitter is also used for glitter bombing, which is an act of protest in which activists throw glitter on people at public events.
+Because it tends to shed off items it is applied to and stick onto unwanted surfaces, including skin, hair, and clothes, glitter is also used for glitter bombing, which is an act of protest in which activists throw glitter on people at public events.
 Glitter bombers have frequently been motivated by, though not limited to, their targets' opposition to same-sex marriage.
 Some legal officials argue glitter bombing is technically assault and battery.
-It is possible for glitter to enter the eyes or nose and cause damage to the cornea or other soft tissues potentially irritating them or leading to infection, depending on the size of the glitter.
+Glitter can enter the eyes or nose and cause damage to the cornea or other soft tissues potentially irritating them or leading to infection, depending on the size of the glitter.
 Whether a prosecutor would pursue the charges depends on a number of factors.